AreebRoyepen/Video-Store-Management-System/README.md

 # Video-Store-Management-System
-A simple video management system using Django
+A simple video store management system using Django

+documentation still to be created